Toorium/Yield/APIDoc2.md

 GRAVITY -=- 9.8
 ```

-A constant cannot be changed afterward.
+A constant cannot be modified after creation.

 ---

 # Variables

-Variables require declaration before use.
+Variables do not require a declaration keyword.

 Example: